huang-feiyu/CSAPP-lab/labs/ShellLab/README.md

 ## trace01

+> Properly terminate on EOF.

-It is a EOF test, which is handled by `main()`.
+It is a EOF test, which has been handled by `main()`.
 Make sure the following 2 commands' outputs are the same.

 ```bash
 make test01

 make rtest01
 ```

+## trace02

+> Process builtin quit command.

+Take a look at CSAPP textbook 8.4.6.
+It's easy to implement.